Ads that match the moment make an impact

 Our brains process information through audio 22x faster than through visualizations6.
 With audio, there’s no limit to storytelling — it can communicate emotions, capture moods in seconds, engaging listeners to fill in gaps with their imagination.

-Here are some ideas for an audio creative on Spotify, which we hope will inspire you to try some things that haven’t been done before:
+Here are some ideas for an audio creative on Spotify, which will inspire you to try some things that haven’t been done before:

 ● Provide an elevated sensory experience with a full sonic palette - ASMR, 3D audio, immersive effects, entertaining narration, and great music - to tell memorable stories.